Lick Me I'm Delicious

+Lick Me I'm Delicious (sometimes abbreviated to LMID) is a United Kingdom-based experiential food and event company.
+Founded in 2011, the company creates interactive food experiences and theatrical dessert installations for corporate events, brand activations, exhibitions, and private functions.
+The company is known for combining culinary techniques with technology and performance to create immersive food-based experiences.

 History

-The company was founded in 2011 by food inventor Charlie Harry Francis.
-In 2014, the company created an edible mist machine which emits flavored mists that taste like various foods and have no calories.
+The company was founded in 2011 by food inventor and creative director Charlie Harry Francis.
+They became recognised for pioneering nitrogen ice cream production at events rather than in a restaurant setting.
+In 2014, the company created an edible mist machine which emits flavored mists that taste like various foods and has no calories.

 Products

-The company produces ice cream with exotic ingredients.
+Lick Me I'm Delicious is known for designing proprietary food inventions that combine culinary techniques with interactive presentation.
+They produce ice cream with exotic ingredients.
 One flavour is made with jellyfish protein that retails at over £140 per scoop.
 The company also sells and rents a machine that produces edible mists in over two hundred flavors.